ABOUT THE BOAT

 in the men’s

-When the BHP team stopped rowing in 1999, ITCRowing bought Iron Oars.
+When the BHP team stopped rowing in 1999,we bought Iron Oars.
 At

-that point we expanded to row in all three divisions: men's, women's and mixed.
+that point we expanded our membership to participate in all three divisions: men's, women's and mixed.

 The BAWRA Fleet

 Monomoys are found today in many U.S. Naval and Maritime Academies throughout

 the U.S. However, between BAWRA, the Sea Scouts and the California Maritime